isabella232/jest-a11y-scanner/README.md

 ## Usage

+Note: This will only work on components that will already be rendered when the axe scan is run.

 Running `toHaveNoViolations` with no additional options will use the default options.
 These are: emitting error on test failure, verbose output, and writing results to a "jest-a11y-reports" directory when complete.